 - Voice and vocal cord dysfunction

 Pediatric rehab services span the continuum of care, from the acute inpatient hospital setting to outpatient care.
-A child is cared for by a coordinated team of therapists whose goal is to improve functional outcomes while creating a safe and fun way for children to improve cognition, physical status and social skills.
+Each child is cared for by a coordinated team of therapists whose goal is to improve functional outcomes while creating a safe and fun way for children to improve cognition, physical status and social skills.

 - A comprehensive team approach to maximize skills for daily living and recreation